cheesepp/steam_game_ratings/README.md

 ```
 2. Open Jupyter Notebook (Anaconda/Miniconda/...)

-3. Run the .inpynb files in notebooks folder (optional if you just want to use the deployed model)
+3. Run the .inpynb files in notebooks folder (optional, if you just want to use the deployed model, you can ignore this step)

 - How to deploy project's model:
 Open the shell or terminal
 ```
 pip install Flask
 cd deploy
-python view.py
+python app.py
 Wait to get the url and run the server...
 ```